Employment Relate Security (ERS) filing deadline approach – considerations for Carried Interest holders

 • If a carried interest is acquired after the fund has started making investments, then IUMV will remain equal to the price paid if it can be shown that the aggregate value of the fund’s investments has not increased above their aggregate acquisition cost at that time.
 This will need to be considered case by case.

-Whilst there is normally no tax due on a carried interest award at this stage, and no valuation required, it’s important to consider making a s.431 election (which has a strict 14-day limit).
+As such whilst there is normally there is no tax due on a carried interest awards at this time and no valuation is required, it is important that consideration is given to making a s.431 election (which has a strict 14 days limit).
 The s.431 election ensures that the carried interest is taxable as a capital gain in the future, rather than at income tax rates.

-Carried interest can be awarded at other times, such as to a new joiner, or there may be an increase following reallocation of a leaver’s carry points.
+Carried interest may be awarded at other times, such as to a new joiner, or there may be an increase as a result of a reallocation of a leaver’s carry points.

-In these circumstances, it’s crucial to look at the value of the carry.
-As the carry is an interest in a collective investment scheme, it is likely to be considered a readily convertible asset and taxed under PAYE at the time of award.
+In these circumstance it important to consider the value of the carry.
+As the carry is an interest in a collective investment scheme, it is likely to be considered a Readily Convertible Asset and tax under PAYE at the time of award.

-Even if the carry appears to have a very low or negligible value (perhaps because there have been no exits or it is still under the hurdle rate), that value should still be determined.
+Even if the carry would appear to have a very low or possibly negligible value (i.e., if there have been no exits or still under the hurdle), it is important that the value of the carry is considered.
 HMRC expects to see an analysis in support of any valuation used.

 If you have any questions about the treatment of awards of a carried interest or the reporting requirements, please contact Stephen Kenny.